 - 13. Always be careful when riding a bike in Amsterdam.

-Top Tips for Riging a bike in Amsterdam
+Top Tips for Riding a Bike in Amsterdam

-Biking around the city can be stressful, particularly if you are not accustomed to the frantic nature of Amsterdam’s roads.
+Biking around the city can be stressful, mainly if you are not accustomed to the frantic nature of Amsterdam’s roads.

 Here are the important things to bear in mind as you indulge in a scenic cycling adventure: